mkonicek/coding-time/content/blog/wordle/index.md

   return len(find_possible(possible, new_allowed, new_must_appear))
 ```

 This performs really well but it is very slow.
-So slow that a _single game_ of Wordle can take up to a minute to solve.
-There is no hope to simulate all 2315 games.
+So slow that a _single game_ of Wordle can take more than a minute to solve.
+There's no hope to simulate all 2315 games on my laptop.

 That said, I simulated 200 randomly chosen words out of the 2315, on 5 CPUs each simulating 40 games.
 The results are promising: